Doro Wat, which translates to chicken stew, is a traditional Ethiopian dish.

-It’s a very simple dish to prepare, only require sautéing and braising.
-But it must be made with the spice paste and the infused spice butter to get the really unique flavors of Ethiopian cuisine.
-I urge you all to try these recipes – especially if you’ve never been lucky enough to enjoy Ethiopian food at a restaurant.
+It’s very simple to prepare, only require sautéing and poaching.
+But it must be made with the spice paste and the spice-infused butter to create the really unique flavors of Ethiopian cuisine.

-The recipe for Doro Wat comes from the Time Life Foods of the World cookbook entitled African cooking.
-But I’m making the recipe itself simpler, although I’m not changing the ingredients.
+The recipe for Doro Wat comes from the Time-Life Foods of the World cookbook entitled African Cooking.

 3 pounds boneless chicken thighs, trimmed